 Due to COVID-19 we are currently opened at limited services

-Studio sessions will resume on 8th June.
-You can book for these sessions through the website from 1st June or schedule a private 1-2-1 session with either mat or reformer.
+Studio sessions are taking place in a controlled manner.
+You can book these sessions below or schedule a private 1-2-1 session with either mat or reformer.

 Click the Session Link Below to book a session for Pay as you Go (PAYG) option or click classes & packages for group packs.

 Pilates is a full body exercise routine/system that teaches you awareness of how to move and isolate your body.
 Pilates helps tone and lengthen the muscles which helps with muscle imbalance.
 Deep muscles known as your ‘core’ and are recruited during Pilates exercises.
 These muscles are the closest layer of muscle to your spine, pelvis, shoulders etc, so it is important that these are activated and that your are made aware of them.
 Pilates can be performed lying, sitting or standing and can really benefit your body during your daily activities.